Tour of Britain: Latest Winners

 Unlike the Tour de France, where home riders historically dominated in the early decades, the Tour of Britain has seen a far more diverse range of winners.
 While the race was originally inspired by France’s grand tour, the first official edition in 1945 was won by British cyclist Leslie Scales.

 In the modern era (post-2004), British riders have actually shown strong performances, especially with the rise of teams like INEOS Grenadiers.
-Notable British winners include Bradley Wiggins (2013), Steve Cummings (2016), Ethan Hayter (2021), and Stephen Williams (2024).
+Notable British winners include Bradley Wiggins (2013), Steve Cummings (2016), and Stephen Williams (2024).
+Additionally, Oscar Onley from Picnic-PostNL and Matthew Brennan from Visma-Lease a Bike showed good results in the Tour of Britain 2025, even though they did not manage to snatch the victory.

 Possibilities of Brit Success